MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ### High-Availability

-Definition - aims to **ensure** an agreed level of operational **performance**, usually **uptime**, for a **higher tan normal period**.
+Definition - aims to **ensure** an agreed level of operational **performance**, usually **uptime**, for a **higher than normal period**.
 Usually people think that having HA is that system never experience outage or user never experience failure. **That is not true**.
 A highly available system is design in providing services as often as possible.
 High Availability is about maximasing system's online time.

 ### Fault-Tolerance